ishaan09kapoor/mineral-supply-chain-hlf/README.md

 ## About the Blockchain
 The exisitng blockchain has 4 peer orgainizations namely, org0.msc.com, org1-1.msc.com, org1-2.msc.com,and org2-1.msc.com.
 Apart from this we also have an orderer organisation which can be reached at rmi.msc.com.
 Each organization has one peer node with the name of peer0.

 For our proof of concept, we used only one orderer organisation, Responsible Mineral Initiative (rmi).
-More orderers can be setup and generted by following the instructions given in section _____.
-Similarly more organizations can join the mineral supply chain following the instructions in section ____.
+More orderers can be setup and generted by following the instructions given in the section [Utilising and Expanding on the Project](#utilandexpproj).
+Similarly more organizations can join the mineral supply chain following the instructions in section [Utilising and Expanding on the Project](#utilandexpproj).

 ## Running the Blockchain
 In this section, we explain how one can run the msc blockchain on their organizational devices.